 This guideline covers the components of a good experience of service use.
 It aims to make sure that all adults using NHS mental health services have the best possible experience of care.

-NICE has also produced a guideline on a good experience of care for all adults using NHS services (including mental health services).
+NICE has also produced a guideline on good experience of care for all adults using NHS services.

 This guideline includes recommendations on: